hpe-container-platform-community/hcp-demo-env-aws-terraform/README.md

 # set the defaults for the initial BlueData configuration
 # if you want to manually perform the initial BlueData configuration, skip this step
+# - this step has not been tested with BlueData 5x

 ./bluedata_config.sh

 # finally, follow instructions output by `bluedata_install.sh`